weakbox/weakbox/README.md

 # Weakbox Industries — Connor McLeod 📦

 Hi out there!
-It's me, Connor McLeod, an East-Coast Computer Engineer in desperate need for work!
+It's me, Connor McLeod, an East-Coast Computer Engineer in desperate need of work!

 _"Dude, sucking is the first step to being sorta good at something!"_ — Jake the Dog